Quickstart — bind many members from one agent

 layer extends that pattern rather than replacing it.

-If the coalition contains no lattices (for example, a composition of oracle organisms plus a cross-oracle confluence), the same pattern applies with different crates on the right-hand side of each handle.
+If the coalition contains no lattices (for example, a composition of oracle organisms plus a cross-oracle composite organism), the same pattern applies with different crates on the right-hand side of each handle.

 What you need before you start